lightstep/otel-launcher-go/README.md

 One of the key principles behind putting together Launcher is to make lives of OpenTelemetry users easier, this means that there is no special configuration that **requires** users to install Launcher in order to use OpenTelemetry.
 It also means that any users of Launcher can leverage the flexibility of configuring OpenTelemetry as they need.

-##### Opinionated configuration

-Although we understand that not all languages use the same format for configuration, we find this annoying.
-We decided that Launcher would allow users to use the same configuration file across all languages.
-In this case, we settled for `YAML` as the format, which was inspired by the OpenTelemetry Collector.

-When OpenTelemetry Metrics are enabled, Host and Runtime metrics instrumentation are started automatically.

 ##### Validation

 Another decision we made with launcher is to provide end users with a layer of validation of their configuration.
 This provides us the ability to give feedback to our users faster, so they can start collecting telemetry sooner.